kinses22/phorest/README.md

 - Update: I didnt finish the update fully.
 It's working but not as well as I would like and the code is clunky.
 I wanted to use reflection so all resources could reuse it.
 - Rest tests: I developed this using spring boot version 3, a version I am not familiar with and could not get WebMVC tests to work at the end of the development process and unfortunately did not have time to write rest tests.
 If time permitted I would have written rest assured tests with groovy/spock with the h2 in memory db.
+However I did write unit tests and the code coverage is around 90-95% in the main classes.

 ##Future Considerations and Development
 - In future, I would put a limit on file size and amount of files to prevent massive files being dumped and